 If we are to emotionally able to survive this pandemic, we have to be able to recognize our vulnerabilities and those of others.
 When people are suffering, they don’t need criticism and/or rejection.
 They need empathic and non-critical listening.
 A comforting smile, head nod, or kind word can go a long way in comforting others.

 Nevertheless, many who have retreated into their bubble are stuck and have no plans on exiting any time soon.
 For those of us on the outside looking in, we need to be aware of their fear and comfort in that space.

 Reaching into someone else’s bubble can be risky.
 It must be attempted with patience and care.
 Just as one can piece a soap bubble without popping it, it must be done slowly and with great patience and care.

 Remember, the more we criticize those who are suffering, the stronger the bubble grows.
 Be mindful of those who are retreating into these safe areas.
 Also, be mindful of your own.

 The bubble is a temporary space into which we all must retreat at times.
 Like our homes now, one must eventually walk back out once the fear and uncertainly has passed.

 Stay safe and wear a mask.

-Dr. Lauro Amezcua-Patino is the clinical voice of The Only You (Solo Tu), a podcast dedicated to simplifying the complex issues of the mind and mental illness.
-Originally from Mexico, Dr. Amezcua-Patino hase been been practicing in the metropolitan Phoenix Area for over 30 years.
+Dr. Lauro Amezcua-Patino is the clinical voice of The Only You (Solo Tú), a podcast dedicated to simplifying the complex issues of the mind and mental illness.
+Originally from Mexico, Dr. Amezcua-Patino has been practicing in the metropolitan Phoenix area for over 30 years.
 Twitter: @SuSaludMental.